Poppy Seed Lemon Cake w/ Raspberries

 Make the frosting

-- Beat cream cheese & sugar until smooth and no lumps appear.
-Add the heavy cream & vanilla extract, then switch to a whisk attachment.
+Beat 1/2 pack cream cheese & 1¼ cups sugar until smooth and no lumps appear.
+Add 3½ cup heavy cream & 2 tsp vanilla extract, then switch to a whisk attachment.
 Whip the frosting until it holds shape and does not run.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!